castorini/anserini/docs/experiments-msmarco-passage.md

 2019-06-08 08:53:47,351 INFO  [main] index.IndexCollection (IndexCollection.java:632) - Total 8,841,823 documents indexed in 00:01:31
 ```

-Your speed may vary... with a modern desktop machine with an SSD, indexing takes less than two minutes.
+Your speed may vary... with a modern desktop with an SSD, indexing takes less than two minutes.

 ## Retrieving and Evaluating the Dev set